 How Will I Know If My Water Has Broken?

-You may hear from other moms or read online that you’ll “just know” when your water breaks but it’s not always obvious.
+You may hear from other moms or read online that you’ll “just know” when your bag of waters breaks but it’s not always obvious.
 Your waters can break before you even start having contractions or it can break while you are in active labor or pushing the baby out!
 Some common signs of water breaking include:

-Some women report feeling a distinct “pop” or “bursting” sensation when their water breaks.
+- A Change in Sensation: Some women report feeling a distinct “pop” or “bursting” sensation when their water breaks.
 With my first child, I was at my doctor’s office and I remember feeling a distinct “pop” followed by a small gush of liquid!
-I knew right away it was my waters breaking due to the “pop” sensation.
 Fluid continued to trickle out the rest of the day and then real contractions started about 12 hours later.

 If you suspect that your water has broken, consult with your healthcare provider for confirmation and guidance.